Reactive-Extensions/RxJS/doc/api/disposables/disposable.md

+# This is RxJS v 4.
+[Find the latest version here](https://github.com/reactivex/rxjs)
 # `Rx.Disposable` class #

 Provides a set of static methods for creating Disposables, which defines a method to release allocated resources.